-- The Deterministic Annealing Filter has turned out especially effective in finding the best left-right choices in drift tubes. - It can be used as an "afterburner" and may significantly improve momentum resolution.
+- The Deterministic Annealing Filter is reported to be especially effective in finding the best left-right choices in drift tubes. - It can be used as an "afterburner" and may significantly improve momentum resolution.
 Efficiency of track finding

 Simulated performance in an "ATLAS-like" setup of the DAF, either in standalone mode or as a track fitter following a CKF or GSF track finder.
 (Frühwirth and Strandlie, 2006)